LEARN-LK/IAM/Enable Zoom Video Conferencing.md

             </property>
         </bean>
 ```
+Next Restart Tomcat 8: ```service tomcat8 restart```

 Now you can use the sign in feature of https://learn.zoom.us with your IDP through LIAF.

+How to work with Zoom is available at https://support.zoom.us/hc/en-us

 > Note: